FUNCanon: Learning Pose-Aware Action Primitives via Functional Object Canonicalization for Generalizable Robotic Manipulation: Conclusion and Future Work

+To validate the generalization of our policy, we conduct SIM2REAL transfer experiments in the real world.
+The policy is trained entirely in simulation and deployed directly on the real robot without any fine-tuning.
+We conducted 50 real-world trials with unknown objects, as shown in Fig.~\ref{sec:experiment}.
+The success rates are reported in Tab.~\ref{table.grasping_success_rate_real_world}.
+Our method consistently outperforms the baselines.
+Compared with SPOT, FunCanon improves success by at lease +14\%.
+The advantage is even more pronounced over 3DA, with improvements of at least +26\%.
+Notably, the performance gap is largest in the pouring tasks, where functional alignment provides a strong inductive bias for handling different container geometries.
+These results validate that FunCanon generalizes more robustly across object variations and achieves reliable sim-to-real transfer.
 In this work, we introduced \textbf{FunCanon}, a framework that bridges object-centric and action-centric learning via \textbf{functional object canonicalization}.
 By converting long-horizon manipulation into modular \textit{actor–verb–object primitives} and aligning objects into functional frames, our method supports \textbf{automatic trajectory transfer} and policy learning that generalizes across objects, categories, and tasks.
 Simulation and real-world experiments validate that FunCanon substantially outperforms SOTA baselines and enables robust sim-to-real transfer.
 In simulation, our success rate improves by \lzhang{+14.6\%} over SPOT and \lzhang{+38.4\%} over 3DA.
 In real-world trials, FunCanon consistently outperforms baselines, surpassing SPOT by at least \lzhang{+14\%} and 3DA by at least \lzhang{+26\%} across all tasks.
 The largest improvements appear in pouring tasks, where functional alignment enables robust handling of container geometries and spout orientations.
 These results highlight that FunCanon not only achieves higher success rates but also delivers stronger instance- and category-level generalization through functional canonicalization.

 In future work, we plan to extend FunCanon to articulated object manipulation, and explore scalable data generation pipelines that further enhance cross-domain generalization.

 Supplementary Materials consist of the following sections: \begin{itemize} \item Instance counts and categories of objects for simulation experiments, as detailed in Sec.~\ref{appendix.instance_count}. \item Implementation details of sub-task decomposition in Sec.~\ref{appendix.sub-task_decomposition} \item Implementation details of simulation experiments in Sec.~\ref{appendix.details_sim_exp}. \item Implementation details of real-world experiments in Sec.~\ref{appendix.details_real_exp}. \item Analysis of Failures in Sec.~\ref{appendix.error_analysis}. \item Discussion of limitation in Sec.~\ref{appendix.limitations}. \item Additional results of functional alignment in Sec.~\ref{appendix.sec.additional_results_functional_alignment}. \item Additional results of automatic and generalizable trajectory transfer in Sec.~\ref{appendix.sec.additional_results_traj_transfer}. \end{itemize}